Toarcian Oceanic Anoxic Event: Terrestrial plants

 The volcanogenic extinction event initially impacted terrestrial ecosystems more severely than marine ones.
 A shift towards a low diversity assemblage of cheirolepid conifers, cycads, and Cerebropollenites-producers adapted for high aridity from a higher diversity ecological assemblage of lycophytes, conifers, seed ferns, and wet-adapted ferns is observed in the palaeobotanical and palynological record over the course of the TOAE.
-The coincidence of the zenith of Classopolis and the decline of seed ferns and spore producing plants with increased mercury loading implicates heavy metal poisoning as a key contributor to the floristic crisis during the Toarcian mass extinction.
-Poisoning by mercury, along with chromium, copper, cadmium, arsenic, and lead is speculated to be responsible for heightened rates of spore malformation and dwarfism concomitant with enrichments in all these toxic metals.
+The coincidence of the zenith of Classopolis and the decline of seed ferns and spore-producing plants with increased mercury loading implicates heavy metal poisoning as a key contributor to the floristic crisis during the Toarcian mass extinction.
+Poisoning by mercury, along with chromium, copper, cadmium, arsenic, and lead, is speculated to be responsible for heightened rates of spore malformation and dwarfism concomitant with enrichments in all these toxic metals.

 Geologic effects

-The TOAE was associated with widespread phosphatisation of marine fossils believed to result from the warming-induced increase in weathering that increased phosphate flux into the ocean.
+The TOAE was associated with widespread phosphatisation of marine fossils, believed to result from warming-induced increases in weathering, which increased phosphate flux into the ocean.
 This produced exquisitely preserved lagerstätten across the world, such as Ya Ha Tinda, Strawberry Bank, and the Posidonia Shale.

 As is common during anoxic events, black shale deposition was widespread during the deoxygenation events of the Toarcian.
 Toarcian anoxia was responsible for the deposition of commercially extracted oil shales, particularly in China.

 Enhanced hydrological cycling caused clastic sedimentation to accelerate during the TOAE; the increase in clastic sedimentation was synchronous with excursions in ^{187}Os/^{188}Os, ^{87}Sr/^{86}Sr, and δ^{44/40}Ca.

 Additionally, the Toarcian was punctuated by intervals of extensive kaolinite enrichment.
 These kaolinites correspond to negative oxygen isotope excursions and high Mg/Ca ratios and are thus reflective of climatic warming events that characterised much of the Toarcian.
 Likewise, illitic/smectitic clays were also common during this hyperthermal perturbation.

 Palaeogeographic changes

 The Intertropical Convergence Zone (ITCZ) migrated southwards across southern Gondwana, turning much of the region more arid.
 This aridification was interrupted, however, in the spinatus ammonite biozone and across the Pliensbachian-Toarcian boundary itself.

 The large rise in sea levels resulting from the intense global warming led to the formation of the Laurasian Seaway, which enabled the flow of cool water low in salt content to flow into the Tethys Ocean from the Arctic Ocean.
 The opening of this seaway may have potentially acted as a mitigating factor that ameliorated to a degree the oppressively anoxic conditions that were widespread across much of the Tethys.

-The enhanced hydrological cycle during early Toarcian warming caused lakes to grow in size.
+The enhanced hydrological cycle during early Toarcian warming caused lakes to expand.
 During the anoxic event, the Sichuan Basin was transformed into a giant lake, which was believed to be approximately thrice as large as modern-day Lake Superior.
 Lacustrine sediments deposited as a result of this lake's existence are represented by the Da'anzhai Member of the Ziliujing Formation.
 Roughly ~460 gigatons (Gt) of organic carbon and ~1,200 Gt of inorganic carbon were likely sequestered by this lake over the course of the TOAE.